Choosing a school? You’ve got options.

 The “best” school looks different for each family.
 After all, your child has a unique personality, academic strengths, and interests.
 That being the case, knowing your K-12 options in Hawaii can help you choose a great school for your child with confidence.
-This post will breakdown the six types of schools available to you, as well as provide some extra resources.
+This post will breakdown the main types of school choice in Hawaii, as well as provide some extra resources.

 Most children in Hawaii (and in America) attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by federal, state, and local government.
-In Hawaii, the state spends an average of $14,254 per public school pupil each year.
+In Hawaii, the state spends an average of $16,550 per public school pupil each year.
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Depending on where you live in Hawaii, you may have another public school option in charter schools.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.